Create SCCM Device Collection Based on Installed Software Products & Inventoried Files

 select SMS_R_System.ResourceId, SMS_R_System.ResourceType, SMS_R_System.Name, SMS_R_System.SMSUniqueIdentifier, SMS_R_System.ResourceDomainORWorkgroup, SMS_R_System.Client from SMS_R_System inner join SMS_G_System_INSTALLED_SOFTWARE on SMS_G_System_INSTALLED_SOFTWARE.ResourceID = SMS_R_System.ResourceId where SMS_G_System_INSTALLED_SOFTWARE.ProductName like "Google Chrome%"

-The below WQL query will include all computers where Sophos Endpoint Agent is not installed, in device collection.
-Please note that a subset query need to be used when you trying to create a collection for product not installed.
+The WQL query below will include all computers where Sophos Endpoint Agent is not installed in the device collection.
+Please note that a subset query needs to be used when you are trying to create a collection for a product not installed.

 SCCM Collection Query / WQL Query